laserpants/trombone/docs/authentication.rst

       -? --help           Display this help.

-Default location for the configuration file is ``~/.config/trombone/keyman.conf``.
-This file contains a list of parameters (identical to those `described here <http://www.postgresql.org/docs/9.1/static/libpq-connect.html>`_.) used to connect to the database.
+The configuratoin file contains a list of parameters (identical to those `described here <http://www.postgresql.org/docs/9.1/static/libpq-connect.html>`_.) used to connect to the database.
+Default location for this file is ``~/.config/trombone/keyman.conf``.

 Sample ``keyman.conf`` file: